awsdocs/aws-cost-management-user-guide/doc_source/ce-access.md

 ## Granting Cost Explorer access<a name="grant-ce-access"></a>

-You can enable Cost Explorer access if you are signed into the master account with your root credentials through the Billing and Cost Management console\.
-Enabling Cost Explorer at the master account level enables Cost Explorer for all of your organization accounts\.
+You can enable Cost Explorer access if you are signed into the management account with your root credentials through the Billing and Cost Management console\.
+Enabling Cost Explorer at the management account level enables Cost Explorer for all of your organization accounts\.
 All accounts in the organization are granted access, and you can't grant or deny access individually\.

 ## Controlling access using Cost Explorer preferences<a name="ce-controlling-access"></a>

-A master account can grant access to Cost Explorer for all or none of the member accounts\.
+A management account can grant access to Cost Explorer for all or none of the member accounts\.
 Access isn’t customizable for each individual member account\.

-The master account in AWS Organizations has full access to all Billing and Cost Management information for costs incurred by both the master account and member accounts\.
+The management account in AWS Organizations has full access to all Billing and Cost Management information for costs incurred by both the management account and member accounts\.
 Member accounts only have access to their own cost and usage data in Cost Explorer\.

-The owner of a master account can:
+The owner of a management account can:
 + View all costs in Cost Explorer\.
 + Grant all member accounts the permission to see the costs for their own member account, refunds, credits, and RI recommendations\.